C-Sim/password_generator/README.md

 # password_generator

-Application that enables generation of random passwords based on predefined criteria.
+Application that enables generation of random passwords based on user-defined criteria.
 Dynamically updated HTML and CSS powered by JavaScript code with a responsive user interface that adapts to multiple screen sizes.

 [Deployed GitHub URL](...)